 Mix the dry ingredients into the wet ingredients bowl.
 Add the chocolate chips and fold everything together gently until combined.

-Scoop batter into prepared muffin tray, filling each cup but leaving some space for the muffins to fluff.
+Scoop batter into the prepared muffin tray, filling each cup but leaving some space for the muffins to fluff.
 Sprinkle with pumpkin seeds and rolled oats.

 Bake for about 18-20 minutes or until the toothpick inserted in the center of a muffin comes out clean.